GhazanfarAteeb/jura-bot/INSTALLATION.md

 ---

 Congratulations!
-Your JURA BOT should now be running.
+Your RAPHAEL should now be running.
 Use `!help` in Discord to see all available commands.